ElemiaHu/CSYE5200/projects/Project2/PartyCrafter_Mongo/README.md

 # Party Crafter

-This is a basic Node + Express + React application simply for CSYE5200 Project 1.
+This is a basic Node + Express + React application simply for CSYE5200 Project 2.

+Compared to Project 1, this version of Party Crafter uses MongoDB as its database.

 ## How to run